MihirPatel2310/Vitals-Medcare/README.md

 # Vitals Medcare
-Hospital Management System using MySQL, Php and Bootstrap
+Vitals Medcare using MySQL, Php and Bootstrap

 ## Prerequisites